 - Soil Management: soil analysis

-This project focused on teaching pasture inventory techniques, http://www.grazingbeef.missouri.edu/, designed to match beef cattle nutrient requirements to the forage system while strategically managing input costs, pasture quality and carrying capacity.
-Four core beef producer groups in northwest, west-central, south-central and central Missouri were developed in cooperation with state and regional Extension specialists.
-Within each core group, a producer-owned demonstration farm measured forage growth and utilization and document feed and fertilizer input changes due to management changes related to synchronizing animal demand to on-farm forage supplies.
+This project will teach pasture budgeting techniques designed to match beef cattle nutrient requirements to the forage system while strategically managing input costs, pasture quality and carrying capacity.
+Four core beef producer groups in northwest, west-central, south-central and central Missouri will be developed in cooperation with state and regional Extension specialists.
+Within each core group, a producer-owned demonstration farm will measure forage growth and utilization and document feed and fertilizer input changes due to management changes related to synchronizing animal demand to on-farm forage supplies.

 Project outputs include a grazing wedge guide sheet, management protocols, pasture walks, and workshops focused on basic animal and forage knowledge in addition to real-time discussion of seasonal challenges.
 Weekly regional forage production estimates will be posted to a beef pasture management web site with cattle and forage management protocols to facilitate broader educational audiences.
-Short-term outcomes included increased social interaction and idea sharing between beef producers while increasing forage and beef animal nutrition knowledge.
-Intermediate outcomes included improved pasture utilization and efficiency by managing forage inventory in conjunction with animal need and reduced input costs by improving nutrient cycling and forage use efficiency.
+Short-term outcomes include increased social interaction and idea sharing between beef producers while increasing forage and beef animal nutrition knowledge.
+Intermediate outcomes will be improved pasture utilization and efficiency by managing forage inventory in conjunction with animal need and reduce fertility costs by improving nutrient cycling and forage use efficiency.
 Forage, feed and fertility utilization pre and post participation will be determined to evaluate effectiveness.